Talking Trash: Everything you need to know when taking your trash to the curb in Bangor, Brewer

 Wright has been working in the waste industry for 5 years, a year and a half at Fiberight.

-The facility uses an integrated waste processing system to separate trash and recover reusable resources.
+The facility is the first of its kind in the country and uses an integrated waste processing system to separate trash and recover reusable resources.

+“We’re really excited actually to be able to offer our integrated collection system for Bangor and Brewer,” said Wright.
+“All in, one bin.”

 “You can now begin to commingle your recycling and your waste,” said Zeth Lundy, Bangor’s Public Information Coordinator.